 The main trade-off of choosing a nylon belt over leather is the last of structural integrity.
 While the nylon has an extremely high break strength, it is much more likely to deform under your belly or if you side fat hangs over your pants.
 While this may actually be more comfortable, it typically lets your pants look a bit lumpier.
 Also, the tension buckles that come on nylon belts are simply not as effective at keeping your pants up and need to be regularly tightened throughout the day.

 Because of these drawbacks it’s hard to dub a nylon belt as one of the belt belts for big guys.
 However, when price is considered, it’s pretty hard not to justify owning at least one!

-Drizzte makes very long belts for men (up to 71″ long in this case) and are known for high quality construction.
-The buckle on this belt is conformatble and a large step above the typical d-ring tension fasteners typically found on nylon belts.
+5.11 makes tactical gear and is known for its high quality construction.
+The buckle on this belt is comfortable and a large step above the typical d-ring tension fasteners typically found on nylon belts.
 So if you need a big man belt for you off days when you head to the beach or are just hanging around, this is one of the best at an excellent price!

 What Makes a Good Belt for Fat Guys?